 Write for the Sojourners Online Publication

 Because of the large volume of submissions, we are unable to respond to all authors whose pieces we are unable to use.
-If you have not heard back from us in two weeks, please assume that we were unable to use your piece.

 Write for Sojourners Magazine